If you believe someone’s life to be in danger, please dial 999 and report it to emergency services.

 Safeguarding is defined as ‘protecting an adult’s right to live in safety, free from abuse and neglect’ (Care and Support statutory guidance, Chapter 14).
 Adult safeguarding is about preventing and responding to concerns of abuse, harm or neglect of adults.
 Staff should work together in partnership with adults so that they are:

-Further information on safeguarding is available at safeguarding in the Westfield Nursery
+Further information on safeguarding is available in our admissions policy for under-18s.

 The Care Act statutory guidance states that the safeguarding duties apply to an adult who: